tad-lispy/ecosystem-simulation/README.md

 In your browser open http://localhost:8000/src/Main.elm - you should see a perfectly empty screen.
 That's ok since we don't have any actors in our system yet.
 So, what is the meaning of all of this?

-### Setup Record
+### The Setup

-First let's look at our `main` value.
+First let's look at the `main` value.
 It's a standard Elm program.
 You can read more about it in [the Official Elm Guide](https://guide.elm-lang.org/).
-We construct it by calling the `Ecosystem.simulation` function and passing it `Ecosystem.Setup actor action` record.
-We will get to `actor` and `action` type parameters later.
+We construct it by calling the `Ecosystem.simulation` function and passing it a record of type `Ecosystem.Setup actor action`.
+We will get to the `actor` and the `action` type parameters later.

+> The types are very important concept in Elm and sometimes I explain things in terms of types.
+Usually they are uppercase words (Like `Setup`, `Length`, etc).
+If I give type annotations (like below) it goes like this: first the name of the value (e.g. `size`) then a colon (`:`) and then type (e.g. `Length`).
+Don't wory if you don't understand the type system very well yet.
+You should be able to follow the tutorial anyway.
+Just glance over the fragments about types and come back later when you are more familiar with the concept.

 The setup record consists of four fields: